kossLAN/dots/README.md

 > [!NOTE]
 >
-> You probably shouldn't considering using this, and if you still want to FORK it.
+> You probably shouldn't be considering using this, and if you still want to, FORK it.
 These aren't public dot files that will consider prospecting "user" input.

 ## TODO List
 - [ ] Add gpu-screen-recorder support